woosungchoi/docker-nginx-http3/README.md

 COPY nginx.conf /etc/nginx/
 COPY h3.nginx.conf /etc/nginx/conf.d/
 ```

-H3 runs over UDP so, you will need to port map both TCP.
-Ex:
-`docker run -p 80:80 -p 443:443/tcp ...`

 **NOTE**: Please note that you need a valid [CA](https://en.wikipedia.org/wiki/Certificate_authority) signed certificate for the client to upgrade you to HTTP/2.
 [Let's Encrypt](https://letsencrypt.org/) is a option for getting a free valid CA signed certificate.